Loading

 Will AI replace Veterinarians?

-What tasks are most exposed to AI for Veterinarians?
+Which veterinarian tasks are most exposed to AI?